rrrene/sherlock/README.md

 ## Description

-Sherlock provides an easy way to filter collections of files and analyse/modify/save their content using ruby.
+Sherlock provides an easy way to filter collections of files and report/modify/save specific lines using ruby.

 ## Installation